lihan829/Mandarin_T3_sandhi/README.md

 # tone-sandhi
-This repository is the final project of CompLing
+This repository is my final project of CompLing.
+This project is about a transducer of Mandarin tone sandhi process.